Jan 31, 2021 - Education

 Preparation for the Unexpected is Key

-Most people who decide to have DNA testing and opt-in to view DNA relatives do not receive a surprise like Diana’s.
+Most people who undergo DNA testing and opt-in to view DNA relatives do not receive a surprise like Diana’s.
 Most customers learn more about health information, make expected connections to family, or confirm what they know about their genetic ancestors.

-Most healthcare providers talking with a patient about their 23andMe results will find a different set of questions a patient hopes they will answer.
-Being prepared for any situation that arises from a DNA test is key to being ready when a patient reaches out wanting to discuss 23andMe.
+Most healthcare providers will find a different set of questions a patient hopes to answer when talking with them about their 23andMe results.
+Being prepared for any situation that arises from a DNA test is key to being ready when a patient reaches out to discuss 23andMe.

 Brianne Kirkpatrick